twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 ^^^^^^^^

 Even though Python objects can be pickled and unpickled without explicit support for this, whether a particular pickled object can be unpickled after any particular change to the implementation of that object is less certain.
-Because of this, no application may depend on any object defined by Twisted to provide pickle compatibility between any release unless the object explicitly documents this as a feature it has.
+Because of this, applications must not depend on any object defined by Twisted to provide pickle compatibility between any release unless the object explicitly documents this as a feature it has.

 Representations
 ^^^^^^^^^^^^^^^

 The printable representaions of objects, as returned by ``repr(object)`` and defined by ``def __repr__(self):`` are for debugging and informational purposes.
-Because of this, no application may depend on any object defined by Twisted to provide repr compatibility between any release.
+Because of this, applications must not depend on any object defined by Twisted to provide repr compatibility between any release.

 Changes Covered by the Compatibility Policy